 The authority members, appointed to four-year terms, are:

-- Carl Gerlach, Overland Park Mayor, appointed by Kansas State University;
+• Carl Gerlach (Chair), Overland Park Mayor, appointed by Kansas State University;

-- Ed Eilert, Johnson County Commissioner, appointed by the Kansas Board of Regents (Chair);
+• Jason Osterhaus, Johnson County Commissioner, appointed by the Kansas Board of Regents;

-- Greg Musil, Johnson County Community College, appointed by Johnson County Community College; and
+• David Lindstrom, Johnson County Community College, appointed by Johnson County Community College;

-- Jeff Melcher, Kansas State Senator, appointed by Governor Sam Brownback.
+• Julia Lynn, Kansas State Senator, appointed by Gov. Sam Brownback.